 Each booklet is developed around two main concepts or values in relation to the episode in the kit.
 The content is designed to generate both personal and collective reflections, both on societal themes and on the positive impact that each individual is capable of.
 Several tools are used to stimulate these reflections: questions, experiments, group projects, etc.

 The themes of the first four educational kits are as follows:

 The kits are available in both English and French.

-One handbook allows for approximately 4 hours of workshop time (2 x 2 hours).
+One handbook allows allows a minimum of four hours of workshop time.
 It is designed to be easily adaptable to the time available to the workshop facilitator and can be split into several sessions.